 - Encourage people to think differently, to push back, and to challenge assumptions as they discuss problems.

 - Avoid jumping to conclusions about the cause of problems and acting impulsively to implement solutions quickly.
-Create a process for identifying and working on problems that is simple to understand, quick to follow and replicate for anyone working anywhere in your organisation, and which minimises the cost and time to resolution (We’ll be talking more about this in this series).
+Create a process for identifying and working on problems that is simple to understand, quick to follow and replicate for anyone working anywhere in your organisation, and which minimises the cost and time of resolution (we’ll be talking more about this in this series).

 The goal should be to understand and fix the right problems, and to fix them properly at the first time of asking.
 We find it a fascinating irony that organisations so often apparently struggle to find the time and money to fix a problem at the first time of asking - but they always seem able to find the time and money to fix it again.

-Embrace problems when the occur and have in place a process for resolving them.
+Embrace problems when they occur and have a process in place for resolving them.
 This will ensure the right problems are fixed, first time, every time.